-Package price includes staying in the standard three-star hotel one room with twin beds adjustable for two people.
-We also provide breakfast, lunch and candlelight dinner.
-Package price does not include personal expenses for beverage, tips, cloths laundry in the Hotel
+Package price includes staying in a standard three-star hotel one room with twin beds adjustable for two people.
+We also provide breakfast, lunch, and a candlelight dinner.
+Package price does not include personal expenses for beverages, tips, clothes laundry in the Hotel

-Package includes vehicle facility according to the need of people visiting.
-We can arrange the car, jeep, costar and bus for the travelling.
+The package includes vehicle facilities according to the need of people visiting.
+We can arrange the Flights, car, jeep, costar, and bus for traveling.
 All vehicles are luxury to travel with AC

-APPLICABLE FEES: Our package includes all applicable fees during seven days sight-seeing.
-That includes entry fee to visit Historical world heritage site, sunrise view, mountain flight, religious places visit, and educational zone visit.
+Our package includes all applicable fees for seven days of sightseeing.
+That includes an entry fee to visit Historical world heritage sites, sunrise views, mountain flights, religious places visit, and educational zone visits.

-PERSONAL GUIDE: An experienced package guide will be kept in touch with you once you check-in to the Kathmandu International Airport and until you check-out.
+An experienced package guide will be kept in touch with you once you check in at the Kathmandu International Airport and until you check out.
 Your personal guide will be available without any additional charge that excludes personal tips.
-They will be with you in your every new experience sharing their lots of collective information related to the complete sight-seeing package.
+They will be with you in your every new experience sharing lots of collective information related to the complete sightseeing package.

 The 9-day Trek itinerary is designed for the trekkers who want a less demanding but short and beautiful trek, especially with their family and kids in the rural mountainside with up-close Himalayan views.
-Trekkers who want a longer trek in Annapurna region to (Machhapuchhre) Mt Fish Tail and Annapurna Base camp, Annapurna Sanctuary trek – 14 Days is the best option.
-If we are looking for a more demanding trek with whole Annapurna circuit to cover in about two week’s time, Everest Trek Nepal’s Annapurna Circle Trek – 17 Days would be fine for us.
-For a longer and more demanding trek in Annapurna circuit, please visit Annapurna Circuit Trek – 21 Days.
+For Trekkers who want a longer trek in the Annapurna region to (Machhapuchhre) Mt Fish Tail and Annapurna Base camp, the Annapurna Sanctuary trek – 14 Days are the best option.
+If we are looking for a more demanding trek with the whole Annapurna circuit to cover in about two weeks’ time, Everest Trek Nepal’s Annapurna Circle Trek – 17 Days would be fine for us.
+For a longer and more demanding trek in the Annapurna circuit, please visit Annapurna Circuit Trek – 21 Days.

-Autumn (mid Sept to mid Dec) and spring (March to May) are the best seasons for the Annapurna sunrise Trek.
+Autumn (mid-Sept to mid-Dec) and spring (March to May) are the best seasons for the Annapurna Sunrise Trek.
 The weather is sunny and warm, with outstanding views.
 Winter (Dec, Jan, Feb) is also good for this Trek, only colder (obviously).
-The trekking routes are crowded during Spring and Autumn but during winter the routes are not packed and we could enjoy rather best of nature.
+The trekking routes are crowded during Spring and Autumn but during winter the routes are not packed and we could enjoy rather the best of nature.

 we will be warmly greeted by a representative from Everest Trek Nepal.
-After completion of our custom formalities (Visa, etc), we pick up our luggage and look for our representative with Everest Trek Nepal Trekking display board at the arrival gate.
-We will be then escorted to 3 star Hotel Yellow pagoda or similar rating hotels in Kathmandu.
-After check in, we can either take a rest or hang around in the city or visit Everest Trek Nepal’s office.
+After completing of our customs formalities (Visa, etc), we pick up our luggage and look for our representative with the Everest Trek Nepal Trekking display board at the arrival gate.
+We will be then escorted to 5-star Hotel Yak & Yeti or similar rating hotels in Kathmandu.
+After check-in, we can either take a rest or hang around in the city or visit Everest Trek Nepal’s office.
 In the evening, there will be a welcome dinner hosted by Everest Trek Nepal at The Ship Restaurant Bar & Lounge.
 For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

 Day 02: Kathmandu: Sightseeing and Trek Preparation

-Today upon our breakfast, we will start a guided tour to several of the most historical and spiritual attractions in Kathmandu.
-Some of these landmarks are considered the World Heritage Sites;
+Today upon our breakfast, we will start a guided tour of several of the most historical and spiritual attractions in Kathmandu.
+Some of these landmarks are considered World Heritage Sites;

-including the historic Durbar Square, the sacred Hindu temple of Pashupati Nath, the famous ‘Monkey Temple’ (Swayambunath) and Buddhists shrine (Buddha Nath) which is one of the largest Stupas in the world.
-At the noon, there will be a pre-trip discussion where we can meet our trek leader and other team members.
-Everest Trek Nepal briefs us regarding our trek as well as provides us opportunity to ask any questions we may have regarding our upcoming adventure.
+including the historic Durbar Square, the sacred Hindu temple of Pashupati Nath, the famous ‘Monkey Temple’ (Swayambunath), and the Buddhist shrine (Buddha Nath) which is one of the largest Stupas in the world.
+At noon, there will be a pre-trip discussion where we can meet our trek leader and other team members.
+Everest Trek Nepal briefs us regarding our trek as well as provides us the opportunity to ask any questions we may have regarding our upcoming adventure.

 Day 03: Fly to Pokhara [823m/2,700ft] and Trek to Ulleri [2050 m/6725 ft]: 30 min flight and 6 hrs trek

-At early morning, we fly for Pokhara.
-It will be bettet to catch right side of the airplane for the best views of Himalayas.
-Upon arrival in Pokhara, the lake city offers magnificent views of Dhaulagiri, Manaslu, Machhapuchhare, five peaks of Annapurna and others.
+In the early morning, we fly for Pokhara.
+It will be better to catch the right side of the airplane for the best views of the Himalayas.
+Upon arrival in Pokhara, the lake city offers magnificent views of Dhaulagiri, Manaslu, and Machhapuchhare, the five peaks of Annapurna, and others.

-Numerous lakes of Pokhara, known as ‘Tal’ in Nepali, offer fishing, boating and swimming facilities.
-Upon few moments rest in Pokhara, we drive to Naya Pul and start the trek.
-We pass through sub tropical valley forests, sometimes on the carved trail on the side of the cliff.
+Numerous lakes of Pokhara, known as ‘Tal’ in Nepali, offer fishing, boating, and swimming facilities.
+Upon a few moments’ rest in Pokhara, we drive to Naya Pul and start the trek.
+We pass through sub-tropical valley forests, sometimes on the carved trail on the side of the cliff.
 After lunch, we cross the Modi Khola (river) via a suspension bridge to the village of Tikhedhunga.
 The Ulleri Hill with thousands of steps and boulders that continually go upward would really prove a test of our stamina.
 We reach Ulleri by late afternoon.

 Day 04: Ulleri to Ghorepani [2750 m/ 9020 ft]: 4 – 5 hrs trek